Set up a bank account

 If you do find yourself getting into financial problems contact your tutor in the first instance and if they cannot help, contact the Student Advice Service.

-Leaving home for the first time can be daunting.
+Going to university can be daunting.
 Luckily in Cambridge the Colleges do their best to give you a home away from home while you’re here.
 Here are a few ways to make the experience a little more familiar;

 Contact current students at your college